digital-values/cybersaloon.io/content/posts/loadrr/index.md

 ![loaddr 1st prompt](loadrr-.png)

 Friendly reminders are just that, friendly.
 Remember the data points statement?
 Well here is where we can develop our common operation picture by inputting an extra known data point outside of our cell phone pings.
-Sort of heat mapping, sort of pattern of lifing, sort of just trying to make something out of nothing... government work, I know.
+Sort of heat mapping, sort of pattern of life-ing, sort of just trying to make something out of nothing... government work, I know.

 So when we give our target address the program is developed in a way that converts that address to a lat/long and plots in on our newly created kml file.
 This KML file is automatically saved in our directory with the csv and .py file.
 From this point we have a 2d common operating picture to brief.
 But that's no fun!

-Load up google earth (preferrably in an igcongnito firefox browser) and open a new project > import KML file from computer > VOILA!
+Load up google earth (preferably in an incongnito firefox browser) and open a new project > import KML file from computer > VOILA!

 ![Mock-kml-replaceME](mock-kml.png)

 This is the end of my presentation, thank you for reading.